ultralytics/ultralytics/docs/quickstart.md

         pip install ultralytics
         ```

         You can also install the `ultralytics` package directly from the GitHub [repository](https://github.com/ultralytics/ultralytics).
 This might be useful if you want the latest development version.
 Make sure to have the Git command-line tool installed on your system.
-The `@main` command installs the `main` branch and may be modified to another branch, i.e. `@my-branch`, or removed alltogether to default to `main` branch.
+The `@main` command installs the `main` branch and may be modified to another branch, i.e. `@my-branch`, or removed entirely to default to `main` branch.

         ```bash
         # Install the ultralytics package from GitHub